TheEightBot/enterprise-application-patterns-using-maui/communicating_between_loosely_coupled_components.md

 **Tip:** Marshal to the UI thread when performing UI updates

-If a message that\'s sent from a background thread is required to update the UI, process the message on the UI thread in the subscriber by invoking the Device.BeginInvokeOnMainThread method.
+If a message that's sent from a background thread is required to update the UI, process the message on the UI thread in the subscriber by invoking the Device.BeginInvokeOnMainThread method.